MTSSamsioe/sanitas/README.md

 - Ability to choose a specific personal trainer for your session

-- Add limitations ffor when in the day you can schedule a training session
+- Add limitations for when in the day you can schedule a training session

 - Add more tiers on the subscriptions page to cater to all customers specific needs